eaamankwah/Microsoft-AI-School/README.md

 10 - Convolutional Neural Network : Training a CNN to recognise handwritten digits, using the MNIST digit dataset

 11 - Recurrent Neural Network: Implementing a LSTM RNN to generate new characters after learning from a large sample of text.

+12 - Using k-means clustering to categorise a few different datasets.